 - Creating Support

 - My Account

 Aaron Henry was born on this date in 1922.
-He was an African American civil rights leader, politician, and head of the NAACP.
+He was a Black civil rights leader, politician, and head of the NAACP.

 From Dublin, Mississippi, born in the age of Jim Crow Laws in the Mississippi Delta, he was the son of the sharecropper family of Edward and Mattie Henry.
 After high school, Aaron enlisted in the Army and was stationed in Hawaii.
 He attended Xavier University in New Orleans on the GI Bill, becoming president of his junior and senior class, and graduating with a degree in Pharmacy.
 In 1954, Henry joined the Mississippi branch of the NAACP, becoming their state president in 1959.
 He was able, more than any previous leader; to unite Mississippi Blacks, despite diversities of age, ideology, and class, in confronting white supremacy.

 He spearheaded the formation of the Mississippi Freedom Democratic Party (MFDP) and the Council of Federated Organizations (COFO).
 Some activists criticized him for urging protesters to take the middle ground between the NAACP's conservative position and SNCC's militant activism.
 Facing recurring death threats, thirty-three stints in jail, and Ku Klux Klan violence of his home and drugstore, Henry remained stalwart and courageous.
 In 1961, he put together a boycott of stores in the Clarksdale, Mississippi area that refused to hire Black workers and discriminated against Black customers.
 He and six others were arrested for “conspiring to withhold trade.”